What is AWS Single Sign-On (AWS SSO)?

 You can pick accounts within the organization or filter accounts by OU.

-How do I control what permissions my users get when they use SSO to access their account ?
+How do I control what permissions my users get when they use AWS SSO to access their accounts?

 For which AWS accounts can I get AWS Command Line Interface (CLI) credentials?